IvicaPetrsoric/MyRSSFeeder/README.md

 RSS reader app in Swift 4.

-RSS feeds screen
+RSS feeds screen:
 • Shows a list of RSS feeds
 • Selecting a feed shows connected stories
 • Created screen from code with auto layout support

-RSS stories screen
+RSS stories screen:
 • shows a list of RSS stories for the selected feed
 • story should consist of name and image (if available)
 • selected story opens in UIWebView